MouadDv/Zain_CTF_2022_writeups/challenge_by_Touhami_Kasbaoui/README.md

 ![./take-it-easy](https://pouch.jumpshare.com/preview/7MlrxrrC7lC1fLIyllR8XvdoDB-u6fFgxxlA0ec3_ifr268PTCZ_oX1v4Q1NpCUdH_5BUel3Fq_kXqVIVHC5bxA1jQB_zmxltR5bgJ1-nls)

-As you can see that the binary output input and read characters from the stdin, After that output checkser and read again.
+As you can see that the binary output "input" and read characters from the stdin, After that output "checkser" and read again.
 Let's use gdb to examine what's happening.

 *NOTE: Remember that it is a stripped binary so no symbols are available, we need to break at the entry point address 0x400144*

 ![gdb take-it-easy](https://pouch.jumpshare.com/preview/bnDtseOR67PEK6j0LtLkudqvKTKEiLcTtURiqQ4-t0DN7SNmTUG5C9KRUe0AaiezR6DQnalSTy3EhLe3szKU4BA1jQB_zmxltR5bgJ1-nls)

-You can use the gdb to go step by step with instructions and use ***i r*** to list the registers and examin they values.
+You can use the gdb to go step by step with instructions and use ***i r*** to list the registers and examine there values.

-[GDB-PEDA](https://github.com/longld/peda) is a great extention that will help you visualize the register and the stack more easily.
+[GDB-PEDA](https://github.com/longld/peda) is a great extension that will help you visualize the register and the stack more easily.

 This is the instructions the binary contain: